-- 1 In the Navigation pane, click Create Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in for Hyper-V from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists.

-The table displays the saveset name (Job Title and Saveset ID), creation date and time, and size.
-By default, the list is sorted alphabetically by saveset name.

-4 In the saveset table, select the applicable item.

-When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, server name, client name, plug-in name, saveset date and time, retirement setting, Archive or not, and saveset size.

-- 5 Click Next. - 6 On the Create Selection Set page, select the localhost or <clusterName> node to display the VMs, and then select one or more VMs to restore. - NOTE: You cannot select individual files under a VM node.
+- 1 In the Navigation pane, click Create Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in for Hyper-V from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists. - The table displays the saveset name (job title and saveset ID), creation date and time, and size.
+By default, the list is sorted by creation date. - 4 In the saveset table, select the applicable item. - When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, and saveset size. - 5 Click Next. - 6 On the Create Selection Set page, select the localhost or <clusterName> node to display the VMs, and then select one or more VMs to restore. - NOTE: You cannot select individual files under a VM node.
 If you enabled indexing during backup and want to restore individual files, use file-level recovery.
-For more information, see Performing file-level recovery
+For more information, see Performing file-level recovery.

+If you select an Incremental Backup, the plug-in automatically restores all savesets in the backup sequence up to the selected saveset.